International College, Beirut: High school programs

 The International Baccalaureate Program is a two-year curriculum with an assessment component.
 The IB diploma is recognized by universities around the world.
 Students admitted to the IB program must hold a second nationality in addition to Lebanese, or must obtain an exemption from the Lebanese official program allowing them to engage in a non-Lebanese program.
 A good knowledge of English is a prerequisite as it is the language of instruction and also a school average of around a 79.

-The "College Preparatory Program" is a two-year curriculum designed on the American High school System.
+The American Program is a two-year curriculum designed on the American High school System.
 Students admitted into this program must hold a foreign passport.
 Courses taken are extensive and rigorous.
 Calculus, micro and macroeconomics, and worldwide literature are some of the things taught in courses such as Math, Biology, Economics, Global Issues, English, Arabic, French, Art, Music, Physical Education, and History.

-Community Service Program
+Civic Engagement and Service Learning Program

-Participation in the Community Service Program is mandatory for all IC Secondary School students.
+Participation in the CCSL is mandatory for all IC High School students.
 Students select two community projects per year, ranging from helping to raise awareness of environmental issues, volunteer at orphanages, and centers for the aged, infirmed and disabled.